medpaf/game-of-life/README.md

 2. Any living cell with more than three live neighbors dies of overpopulation.
 3. Any cell with exactly three live neighbors becomes a live cell.
 4. Any cell with two live neighbors remains in the same state for the next generation.

+The dependencies to run this script are:

+1. Numpy
+2. Pygame